Symbolk/somanyconflicts/README.md

 5. After all conflicts resolved, go on committing the resolved files.

 ## Develop

+> Recommend to develop under macOS/Linux, since SoManyConflicts relies on node-tree-sitter (node binding of a C++ native module tree-sitter), and the node-gyp&windows-build-tools is a terrible nightmare under Windows!

+### Requirements

+- Node.JS ^14.16.0
+- (optional) Yarn ^1.16.0
+- VSCode ^1.56.0

+### Instructions

 1. Clone repo and open in VSCode.
 2. Run `yarn` to download dependencies.